B-UMMI/chewBBACA/README.md

 ## 3.3.7 - 2024-06-27

 - Fixed issue in the PrepExternalSchema module related to the adaptation of small loci (BLASTp would not report the self-alignment).

+- Added training file for *Pseudomonas aeruginosa*.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.